ByteCraft404/ByteCraft404/README.md

 ## 🧩 Fun Fact
 > I think I’m funny…
 > But my console disagrees 😅
+> I don’t just use containers I think in them.
+Life throws chaos, I dockerize it.
+Problems come in layers?
+Good, I work in stacks.

 ## ✨ Quote I live by
-> *"Silence taught me logic.
-Curiosity made me code"*
+> *"Silence teaches me logic.
+Curiosity makes me code"*

 ### ✍️ Dev Quote I Stand By
->"I don't write code to impress  I build to disrupt.Think like a scientist, build like an engineer.
-As a data scientist, I don’t just seek answers I question reality.
-As a Docker developer, I don’t just build  I package resilience.
-Train the model, containerize the mission, and deploy like survival depends on it because for me, it does.
-I don’t have the luxury of guessing I learn from data.
-I don’t waste time configuring chaos  I orchestrate it.
-Code is not just my tool, it’s my ticket.
+>"Code isn’t written to impress it’s built to disrupt.
+Think like a scientist, build like an engineer.
+A data scientist doesn’t just seek answers  they question reality.
+A Docker developer doesn’t just build they package resilience.
+Train the model, containerize the mission, and deploy like survival depends on it  because sometimes, it does.
+There’s no luxury of guessing  everything is learned from data.
+No time is wasted configuring chaos  it’s orchestrated.
+Code isn’t just a tool it’s a ticket.
 Stay lean, stay sharp, and never ship untested.
-And in this world of bugs, delays, and doubts  I ship anyway."
+And in this world of bugs, delays, and doubts ship anyway."
 > <sub>– Nyamweya John</sub>

 ### ✍️ Random Dev Quote